-A Pro Wrestling tag-team championship can also serve as an Enemy Mine, as a face and a heel are thrust into a match with the titles on the line, and despite their bickering and contempt for each other, manage to win.
-They're then obligated to continue teaming to defend the championship, arguing and taking potshots at each other all the while, until one of them finally decides being a champion isn't worth the headache and turns on the other.
+Pro Wrestling tag-team title belts can also serve from an Enemy Mine, as a face and a heel are thrust into a match with the titles on the line, and despite their bickering and contempt for each other, manage to win.
+They're then obligated to continue teaming to defend the belts, arguing and taking potshots at each other all the while, until one of them finally decides being a champion isn't worth the headache and turns on the other.
 A 2007 example is Matt Hardy and Montel Vontavious Porter on WWE SmackDown!.

 Slightly subverted in 2008 with John Cena and Batista, who won the tag titles but were bitter enemies facing each other, and couldn't co-exist, and lost the tag titles back on their first defense the next week.

 Even more so with Cena and The Miz who couldn't co-exist as tag team champions for ten minutes before Miz betrayed Cena.

 As an interesting side note, all four of John Cena's tag title reigns in WWE have been with enemies or rivals, and each one was shorter than the last as a result.
 His first World Tag Team Championship reign with Shawn Michaels came during the lead-up to their Wrestlemania match and ended the night after that event, bringing their total reign to 63 days.
 His second World Tag Team Championship reign was the aforementioned reign with Batista, which lasted seven days.
 He later won the WWE Tag Team Championship with David Otunga as an unwilling member of The Nexus, losing the title the very next day.
 His final WWE Tag Team Championship reign was the one with The Miz mentioned above, lasting about ten minutes.